-The Santa Clarita Philharmonic announces its 2018 Concerto Competition.
-Winner of the competition will solo with the Philharmonic on June 3, 2018 at the Santa Clarita Performing Arts Center of the Collage of the Canyons.
+The Santa Clarita Philharmonic announces its 2020 Student Concerto Competition.
+Winner of the competition will solo with the Philharmonic on May 16, 2020 at the Santa Clarita Performing Arts Center of the College of the Canyons.
 Only students from the William S Hart School District and private and charter schools in the District in grades 7 through 12 are eligible for this competition.
 The following guidelines are for the consideration and information of all participants.

 Participants must be ready to perform an entire movement of a concerto or solo work with orchestral accompaniment.
 Your selection must be originally written for orchestra and the instrument you play.
 Discuss your selection with your private or school music teacher, and get approval number prior to applying to check that the piece is appropriate and music for orchestral accompaniment is available.
 Please email to info@scphilharmonic for approval number.
 A selection transcribed for your instrument will not be accepted.

 - Participants may audition on one piece only.

 - Participants are encouraged to memorize the piece for audition.

 - Participants must perform with an accompanist and must provide their own accompanist.

 - Please provide one copy of the solo material for the judges.